How CAPS Protects your Confidentiality

 Refusal to Release Records to a Client

-In those instances where a therapist has determined that showing a client her/his record would be detrimental, the therapist involved may still provide a verbal paraphrase of the contents of the record to the client if doing so would be helpful.
+In those instances when a therapist has determined that showing clients their records would be detrimental, the therapist involved may still provide a verbal paraphrase of the contents of the record to the client if doing so would be helpful.
 When the request to inspect and/or obtain copies of all or part of a record is denied, there shall be a written entry in the record noting the date of the request, the reason(s) for refusal, and a description of the specific adverse consequences anticipated.
 Additionally, any client whose request for records is denied will be informed by the Director in writing that s/he has the right to designate a licensed psychiatrist, psychologist, or other licensed mental health professionals as the recipient of the record.

 Records of Minors Consenting for Treatment

 Minor clients eligible to consent for their own treatment (as outlined above) have the same rights with regard to accessing records as adult clients.
 In these cases, their parents or guardians do not have access to their records without the minor's written consent.

 Parental Access to Records of a Minor When the Parent is Consenting for Treatment